 However, there is always a small chance to hit the jackpot.
 So, uncertainty turned out to be its own reward.
 By not knowing the outcome of all possible situations, the brain begins pumping out more dopamine.
 It creates a feeling of content, happiness, and short-lived joy.

 There have been studies that theorize that prolonged exposure to gambling products leads to long-term and lasting changes in the human brain.
 It’s at this point that the dopamine levels would make the gambler oblivious of the threat of suffering financial ruin.

 The near misses and losing money are also addictive to players.
 Studies show that failing to score a profit leads to as much dopamine being released by the brain as a win would have.
 Near wins is another treacherous feature that fools the brain into “feeling” that it has won when it has come only a sliver within the coveted price.

 This way the player thinks they are onto a good thing, but the bottom line is a financial loss.
 A good example of this is the volatility of electronic machines which provide you with wins that do not cover your initial stake.
-It’s a faulty win condition that misleads the person into thinking they are winning and de facto introducing structural, albeit subtle, changes to their way of perceiving the activity.
+Thanks to a study by industry experts at CasinoValley we know now that it’s a faulty win condition that misleads the person into thinking they are winning and de facto introducing structural, albeit subtle, changes to their way of perceiving the activity.